 To keep your calipers, hoses and sensors running top-notch on your sleigh, replace your brake fluid and bleed system once a year.
 This will help prevent moisture build up that causes corrosion and leads to sleigh brake failure.

 Lucky for Sven he’s on top of his sleigh maintenance.
 Even luckier – he’s got AAMI’s roadside assistance, which now covers sleighs (and cars, of course).

-Any advice provided is general only and does not take into account a person’s objectives, financial situation or needs.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
 The information should not be used as a substitute for professional advice.
 We do not accept legal responsibility for any loss incurred as a result of reliance upon any information presented – please make your own enquiries.